pelias/documentation/place.md

 When you know an identification number and the source it came from, you can use Mapzen Search to get details on the location.

-To get started with a `/place` search, you need a [free, developer API key](https://mapzen.com/developers) and these three pieces of information:
+To get started with a `/place` search, you need a [developer API key](https://mapzen.com/developers) and these three pieces of information:

 * source - the data source, such as OpenStreetMap
 * layer - the type of place, such as a venue, address, or country.